oriSomething/Decotype/README.md

 ###LICENSE:

-Decotype is licensed under the MIT License, but if you're planning to use it, please attribute the author.
+Decotype is licensed under the MIT License, but if you're planning to use the code, add an attribute to me: [Ori Livni](http://www.orisomething.com).